-A recent pricing survey from Consumer Reports revealed that prescription drug prices can vary by as much as 10 times between pharmacies, even within the same city.
+A pricing survey from Consumer Reports revealed that prescription drug prices can vary by as much as 10 times between pharmacies, even within the same city.
 Secret shoppers called over 200 pharmacies in six cities to ask the prices of several generic drugs to collect this information.
-They discovered that a drug like Singulair, an allergy medication, can range in price from $15 to over $140 within a single zip code.
+They discovered that a drug like Singulair, an allergy medication, can range in price from $15 to more than $140 within a single zip code.

 Why are pharmacy prices so different?

 A number of factors play into how pharmacies price their drugs.
 This can include their business costs (overhead), profit margins, and prices charged by pharmaceutical companies.
 Those prices are proprietary information, which means they’re usually kept confidential.
 Since it varies from one pharmacy to another, there’s no easy way for a consumer to know how much a drug is marked up before hitting the shelves.

 These prices mean picking your pharmacy is more work than just searching for the closest one on Google Maps.
 You can act as your own secret shopper and call pharmacies to ask for prices.
 However, if you have insurance, your copay could be very different (and not always cheaper!) than the cash price.
 Often, pharmacies won’t give you a copay price until you arrive with a prescription in hand, which makes shopping around inconvenient and time-consuming.

 Another way to save yourself a lot of time, energy, and money is with SingleCare’s drug search.
 Type in the name of a prescription drug and your zip code to see a map of prices in your area.
 If you’re a fan of your local pharmacy’s $4/$10 program for generics, you might find an equivalent—or better deal—with SingleCare.
 When you check prices at singlecare.com, you know you’re getting the best price possible.
 It lets you find which pharmacy has the best prices for your prescription—and compare price history—before heading to the pharmacy.